csesoc/2023-projects-technical-questions/q1-frontend/README.md

 - Fill in the field containing `<YOUR NAME>` to your GitHub username.

-Once you have completed this, take a screenshot of your table and put it in `images/submission.png` (other image formats allowed).
+Once you have completed this, take a screenshot of your table and put it in `images/submission.png` (other image formats are also allowed).

 ## Part 2

 > Skills: JavaScript, React

-EXTENSION: modify the table to to add a way of adding a new alert, with no occurances.
+EXTENSION: modify the table to to add a way of adding a new alert, with no updates.
 A stub component has been made called "AlertModal" which will render a modal when clicked, but does nothing with it.
-You should modify AlertModal to add a new occurance when filled.
+You should modify AlertModal to add a new update when filled.

 # Getting set up

 1.  you will need to install node/npm.
 This is best done using [nvm](https://github.com/nvm-sh/nvm).
 Run the bash script specified in the README of that repo to download nvm then use the command `nvm install --lts` to install the latest stable versions of npm/node.
 Run `node -v` to check success.
 The response should be something like 16.x.x or 18.x.x
 2. run `npm install` to fetch dependencies.